rominalodolo/Linux_Terminal_Course/README.md

 ### `cat`
 Add content to a file.
 Concatanates files.
 You can print the content of multiple files.

+1. prints a file's content to the standard output `cat file`
+2. print the content of multiple files `cat file1 file2`
+3. you can concatenate the content of multiple files into a new file `cat file1 file2 > file3`
+4. `>>` append the content of multiple files into a new file, creating it if it does not exist `cat file1 file2 >> file3`
+5. `-n` Prints line numbers `cat -n file1`

 ### `less`

 ### `echo`